Township Assessing

 QUESTION/ANSWERS

-WHY DID MY TAXABLE VALUE INCREASE?
+WHY DID MY TAXABLE VALUE INCREASE WHEN NOTHING HAS BEEN DONE TO THE PROPERTY?

 All properties are subject to the following increase annually: